isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-can-humans-get-ear-mites-from-dogs.markdown

 slug: /can-humans-get-ear-mites-from-dogs/
 lastmod: 2025-05-07T12:21:26+03:00
 ---
-> **We may earn a commission when you click and buy from Amazon.com.**
->

----
 Can humans get ear mites from dogs?
 [Ear mites](https://vcahospitals.com/know-your-pet/ear-mites-otodectes-in-cats-and-dogs)
 will cause your dogs to scratch and shake their ears very frequently.
 They live in their ear canal & cause itchiness, as evidenced by frequent scratching.
 *The simple answer is  YES.
 These parasites spread rapidly and can be transmitted to humans through physical contact with the affected animal.
 It's sporadic for humans to catch ear mites.
-If they get into your body, they won't survive for long since they are not adapted to live in a human host.Â *
+If they get into your body, they won't survive for long since they are not adapted to live in a human host. *
 [Demodectic mites and sarcoptic mites](https://www.petmd.com/blogs/fullyvetted/2012/feb/sarcoptic_vs_demodectic_mange-12823) are common mites that can be transmitted from dogs to humans.
-So, you might be worried about ear mites being transmitted from your dogs to your family.Â Related:
+So, you might be worried about ear mites being transmitted from your dogs to your family.
+Related:
 [Medicine for Ear Mites in Cats](https://pestpolicy.com/best-medicine-for-ear-mites-in-cats/) .
 [amazon bestseller="Ear Mites from Dogs" items="2" template="table"]